JinjinyuCityu/JinjinyuCityu-Viral-ecology-in-full-scale-WWTPs/README.md

 # JinjinyuCityu-Viral-ecology-in-full-scale-WWTPs
 This repository contains the R code used in the manuscript:

-**Host-linked virome assembly and turnover predict bacterial community structure in wastewater treatment systems** (submitted to *Nature Water*).
+**Host-linked virome assembly and turnover predict bacterial community structure in wastewater treatment systems** .

 The modelling code lives in the **`scripts/`** folder.
 Each script can be run independently or as part of an end-to-end workflow.